-- Not only is Owls Head part of The Eastern Shore Seaside Park System, but it also contributes to the 5% of Nova Scotia’s coastline that is public.
+- Owls Head is a coastal headland of The Eastern Shore Seaside Park System.
+Currently, only around 5% of Nova Scotia’s coastline is public and protected.
 Preserving public access to our coasts is imperative to the Nova Scotian way of life.

 - A golf course development at this particular site would conflict with environmental standards.
 It would be harmful to the area’s ecosystems, including wetlands, water recharge systems, and eelgrass beds.
 Chemical runoff is known to cause algae to bloom and subsequently cause eelgrass to die, which negatively affects local fisheries.

 Owls Head has been managed as a Provincial Park Reserve for 45 years.
 Successive governments, dating as far back as the 1970s, promised to protect the property.

 Many organizations, including the Canadian Parks and Wilderness Society (CPAWS), the Ecology Action Centre (EAC), and the Eastern Shore Forest Watch Association, have expressed concern over the delisting and potential development of Owls Head Provincial Park.